STOP THE HATE IN ACTION

 “Do you even understand English?”

-Sara immigrated to the United States at 16 years old to escape violence in her home country.
-At work, she experiences racial microaggressions from her coworkers.
-“Go back to your country” they would say, “Do you even understand English, speak slower.”
-At home, Sara was abused by her husband, who continuously threatens to call ICE on her and her son.
+In Oakland, Sara immigrated to the United States at 16 years old to escape violence in her home country.
+At work, she experienced racial microaggressions from her coworkers.
+“Go back to your country” they would say, “Do you even understand English…” At home, Sara was abused by her husband, who threatened to call ICE on her and her son.

-Sara reached out to the Center for Empowering Refugees and Immigrants (CERI), who helped her escape to a domestic violence shelter and connected her to a trauma-informed therapist.
+Sara reached out to the Center for Empowering Refugees and Immigrants (CERI), who led her to a domestic violence shelter and connected her to a trauma-informed therapist.

 The Need for Unity

 Esteban, an immigrant from Mexico, works full time at his landscaping job in Santa Barbara.
-One day at work, a man yelled, “Go back to your country!” before violently attacking Esteban and leaving him temporarily disabled.
+At work one day, a man yelled, “Go back to your country!” before violently attacking Esteban and leaving him temporarily disabled.
 Though Esteban reported the assault, the police were unhelpful.

 He started having nightmares and extreme anxiety.
 On top of trying to manage the trauma from the assault, he was physically unable to get back to his job, leaving him struggling with rent and food insecurity.

 Now, Esteban is slowly getting back to work.
-In moments where he starts to feel hopeless, he can always reach out to LEAP’s family advocate, who has guaranteed their continuous support.
+In moments where he starts to feel hopeless, he know he can always reach out to LEAP’s family advocate, who has guaranteed their continuous support.

 “Making America Great Again One B*aner at a Time”